Fine Gardening Project Guides

 ‘Salad King’ endive (front) and ‘Coral’ escarole (back)

 A good variety to select when first growing endive is the old American standard ‘Salad King’.
-It’s adaptable to different climates, disease resistant, vigorous, and versatile in the kitchen.
+Adaptable to different climates, it is disease resistant, vigorous, and versatile in the kitchen.
 I also grow ‘Rhodos’ curly endive.
 It is a large variety of the ‘Très Fine Maraîchère’ class, which has fine-cut, thin leaves sometimes described as “shoestring.”
 I grow ‘Coral’ escarole in moderate weather, then ‘Perfect’ escarole when it gets colder.
 These escaroles have more of an upright growth habit than some of the older varieties and are, therefore, less susceptible to rot.

 Plant escarole and endive in summer for a fall harvest